sayak-brm/struixLang/docs/struixCC.md

 ## Supported Features

-struixC supports a subset of the C programming language.
+struixCC supports a subset of the C programming language.
 Below are the key features and constructs that you can use.

 ### Data Types